-Additional drill sites are being permitted that will allow a better drill orientation to test the vein system at an appropriate depth.
+Additional drill sites have been permitted that will allow a better drill orientation to test the vein system at an appropriate depth and a drill rig is scheduled for mid-May 2022.

 The Company also believes that with increased gold and silver prices, a re-assessment is justified of the shallow and oxidized, disseminated gold and silver resources on the property.
 Several areas were identified that could inexpensively add higher-grade mineralization to existing resources.
 Nine holes of the 13-hole, In-fill program returned near-surface, thick zones of oxidized gold and silver with higher grades than estimated for those areas in the 2012 Resource Estimate/PEA, confirming our 3D geologic model.
 The program focused on a shallow portion of the 2012 Resource with strongly oxidized mineralization that is exposed in surface outcrops and in the small Breeze open pit (Amax 1990's).
 Disseminated gold and silver mineralization occurs in multiple, gently south-dipping mineralized horizons.
 Higher grades occur within the disseminated horizons along several northeast, north, and northwest fracture zones.
 Within these fracture zones are narrow intercepts of much higher grades of gold and silver mineralization, often with 1.5m and longer drilled intervals returning 1 to +10 grams gold per tonne (g/t) and 50 to +300g/t silver.